POACH3/Hexapawn/README.md

 ## Features & Status

 ### Current
-- Supports human v. human gameplay.
+- Supports human v. human, human v.
+AI, and AI v.
+AI gameplay.
-- Flexible API for integrating user-supplied AI agents. (see limitations below)
+- API for integrating user-supplied AI agents. (see limitations below)
 - Terminal-based interface for display and gameplay (for human players).
 - Modular board size, allowing for play of Octopawn (or larger Hexapawn derivatives).

 ### Planned
-- Support for human v.
-AI, and AI v.
-AI gameplay.
+- Improved AI integration - looking for a solution that is less clunky, but allows for the files for this project and the agent to remain separated.
 - GUI - improved visualization.

 ### Known Limitations
 - **Testing**: This project has been manually tested through human gameplay, but lacks automated unit tests.
 Edge cases may not be fully covered.
-- **AI Integration**: The agent loading mechanism has not been tested.
+- **AI Integration**: The agent loading mechanism is clunky.
 - **Board sizes**: Modular board sizes are supported but have only been tested with the standard 3×3 configuration.
 ---